Parking Guidelines

 **Alterations to any parking pass may result in loss of parking privileges for a designated length of time and/or discipline **

 Students with temporary or permanent medical disabilities may request a medical hangtag.
-Medical documentation of an illness or injury must be submitted by your physician and will be reviewed by the Director of Health Services, as well as the Campus Police Department to substantiate disability claims.
+Medical documentation of an illness or injury must be submitted by your physician and will be reviewed by the Office of Accessibility Services.
+Medical passes shall not exceed 30 days.

 The Chief of Police, or designee, may revoke the privilege to maintain/operate a vehicle on campus for: